Which Is Better SPF 30 or SPF 50?

 A close up of a hand with SPF being squeezed onto it outdoors.

-If you’ve ever stood in the sunscreen aisle wondering whether SPF 30 is enough or if you should always choose SPF 50, you’re not alone.
-It’s one of the most common sun-safety questions Australians ask, and for good reason.
+If you have ever stood in the sunscreen aisle wondering whether SPF 30 is enough or if you should always choose SPF 50, you are not alone.
+It is one of the most common sun-safety questions Australians ask, and for good reason.

 Australia has some of the highest UV levels in the world, and our skin cancer rates reflect that.
-When it comes to sunscreen, choosing the right SPF isn’t about trends or marketing, it’s about evidence, real-world use, and Australian sun-safety standards.
+When it comes to sunscreen, choosing the right SPF is not about trends or marketing.
+It is about evidence, real-world use, and Australian sun-safety standards.

-SPF (Sun Protection Factor) measures how well a sunscreen protects against UVB rays, the type of ultraviolet radiation responsible for sunburn.
-A higher SPF means a higher level of UVB protection when the sunscreen is applied correctly and generously
+SPF, or Sun Protection Factor, measures how well a sunscreen protects against UVB rays, the type of ultraviolet radiation responsible for sunburn.
+A higher SPF means a higher level of UVB protection when the sunscreen is applied correctly and generously.[1]

 In Australia, choosing a broad-spectrum sunscreen is essential.

 On paper, that difference may appear small.
-But in real-world use, especially in Australia’s harsh UV environment it becomes more meaningful.
+But in real-world use, especially in Australia's harsh UV environment, it becomes more meaningful, because most people:

 • Apply less sunscreen than recommended